domZippilli/gcs-s3-rclone/README.md

 ## Install rclone

-Should be nothing more to this than `sudo apt install rclone` with the Debian 10 image used above.
-You should get version 1.45-3, which is not the most current but works for these purposes.
-Follow installation instructions at [rclone.org](https://www.rclone.org) for newer versions.
+To ensure you get the latest version, download the `*-amd64.deb` for the latest [here](https://downloads.rclone.org/).

+For this README, we will use version `1.51.0`, downloaded with: `curl -O https://downloads.rclone.org/v1.51.0/rclone-v1.51.0-linux-amd64.deb`

+Install it with `sudo dpkg -i ./rclone-v1.51.0-linux-amd64.deb`.

 ## Configure rclone

+### Clone this repository (optional)

+Install git: `sudo apt install -y git`.

+Clone this repository to the VM with `git clone https://github.com/domZippilli/gcs-s3-rclone.git`.

+Change PWD to the repo root with `cd gcs-s3-rclone`.

 ### Create the config file

-First, find out the rclone config file path by running `rclone config file`.
+Find out the rclone config file path by running `rclone config file`.

 ``` text
 $ rclone config file